ktaylor63/southeast/site/content/news/public-comment-to-be-reopened-on-proposed-critical-habitat-for-two-federally-protected-mussel-species.md

 ---
-title: Public Comment to be Reopened on Proposed Critical Habitat for Two Federally Protected Mussel Species
+title: 'Public Comment to be Reopened on Proposed Critical Habitat for Two Federally Protected Mussel Species'
-date: 2014-05-06
+date: '2014-05-06'
+hero:
+    name: rabbitsfoot.jpg
+    alt: 'A mussel with brownish outer shell and a glossy white inner shell that resembles a baked potato.'
+    caption: 'Threatened rabbitsfoot mussel.
+Photo by Bob Butler, USFWS.'
 tags:
- - Critical Habitat
+    - 'Critical Habitat'
     - Rabbitsfoot
- - Neosho mucket
+    - 'Neosho mucket'
     - Arkansas
+updated: 'October 20th, 2016'
 ---

-Little Rock, AR – U.S. Fish and Wildlife Service Director Dan Ashe today announced the Service will reopen the public comment in the near future on the proposed critical habitat and draft economic analysis for two federally protected mussel species found in 13 states, including Arkansas.
+**LITTLE ROCK, AR** – U.S. Fish and Wildlife Service Director Dan Ashe today announced the Service will reopen the public comment in the near future on the proposed critical habitat and draft economic analysis for two federally protected mussel species found in 13 states, including Arkansas.

 Ashe made the announcement today in Little Rock at a roundtable discussion on the Service’s proposed critical habitat for the federally threatened rabbitsfoot mussel and the federally endangered Neosho mucket.
 More than 40 people attended the meeting, including representatives from the Agricultural Council of Arkansas, Arkansas Chamber of Commerce, Arkansas Cattlemen’s Association, Arkansas Farm Bureau, Arkansas Forestry Association, Arkansas Game and Fish Commission, Arkansas Secretary of Agriculture, Association of Arkansas Counties, and the oil and gas industry, as well as several county judges and state representatives.
 Also at the meeting were the Service’s Southeast Regional Director Cindy Dohner and Arkansas Ecological Services Field Office Supervisor Jim Boggs.